Documentation

 You can achieve this behaviour by configuring and running the Nomirun cluster by:

-Switch --nuget-server-name defines a NuGet Repository, in case above its local NuGet folder (“Local Folder”).
+Switch --nuget-server-name defines a NuGet Repository, in case above its local NuGet folder (“GitHub”).
 Define this with nomirun init command.

 2. Pre-build Application Before Dockerization